Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Fraud.md

 # Test Fraud Settings

-[Fraud settings](path?=docs/Resources/Guides/Fraud/Fraud-Settings.md) can be tested in Commerce Hub after setting them on the test account in [Marketplace](link to document).
-A fraud response can be triggered when testing a Commerce Hub integration in the sandbox environment in two ways, by passing a specific [error code](path?=docs/Resources/Guides/Testing/Test-Errors.md) or by submitting an applicable transaction that meets a fraud filter.
+[Fraud settings](?path=docs/Resources/Guides/Fraud/Fraud-Settings.md) can be tested in Commerce Hub after setting them on the test account in [Marketplace].
+A fraud response can be triggered when testing a Commerce Hub integration in the sandbox environment in two ways, by passing a specific [error code](?path=docs/Resources/Guides/Testing/Test-Errors.md) or by submitting an applicable transaction that meets a fraud filter.

 ---

 ## Address and Security Code

-To verify [address and security code](path?=docs/Resources/Guides/Testing/Test-Address-Security.md) fraud settings, submit a transaction using the corresponding values in the request.
+To verify [address and security code](?path=docs/Resources/Guides/Fraud/Fraud-Settings-AVS-CVV.md) fraud settings, submit a transaction using the corresponding [test values](?path=docs/Resources/Guides/Testing/Test-Address-Security.md) in the request.

 ### Payload Example